 The Tidal Basin becomes incredibly popular when the cherry blossoms are in peak bloom.
 With trees lining the entire area it’s easy to get a great shot without anyone in it since the main focal points are the monuments over water.

-Planning a trip during peak cherry blossom bloom can be difficult since the date can change just a couple weeks before they bloom.
+Planning a trip to DC during peak cherry blossom bloom can be difficult since the date can change just a couple weeks before they bloom.

 Granted it doesn’t matter what season it is; visiting the Tidal Basin for sunrise is an incredible DC experience.MLK Memorial on Google Maps

 The Vietnam Veterans Memorial honors troops who died in service during the Vietnam war.
 Thousands of names are engraved in a large black granite wall that lines the memorial.
 Remember to be respectful when visiting.

 The Vietnam Veterans Memorial is only a 5 minute walk from the Lincoln Memorial so you typically can shoot both in the same morning.Vietnam Veterans Memorial on Google Maps